RobertDresler/SwiftUINavigation/README.md

 ### NavigationWindow

 The `NavigationWindow` is the top-level hierarchy element.
 It is placed inside a `WindowGroup` and holds a reference to the root node.
+Don’t nest one window inside another; use it only at the top level.

 ### NavigationNode